earthlab/earthlab.github.io/_drafts/course-materials/setup-r-rstudio/2016-12-08-setup-04-working-directory.md

 class-lesson: ['setup-r-rstudio']
 permalink: course-materials/earth-analytics/setup-working-directory
 dateCreated: 2016-12-12
-dateModified: 2016-12-12
+dateModified: 2016-12-14
 author_profile: false
 comments: false
 order: 4
 ---

-## Setup your working Directory
+## Setup your working directory

-Project organization is integral to efficient research.
+As we learned in the previous tutorial, project organization is integral to efficient research.
 In this tutorial, we will create the working directory that we will use for all of our work.
-This working directory will be carefully organized with a `data` directory that we will use to save all of our downloaded data.
+This working directory will be carefully organized with a `\data` directory that we will use to save all of the data we use in our lessons.

 <div class='notice--success' markdown="1">